-- the IA or MOU may not exceed the procurement delegation authority amount.
+- (a) The IA or MOU may not exceed the procurement delegation authority amount.
 See: Guide, Vol 14, § 140.30.30(h).
-(Note: If it is expected to exceed the delegation authority, see: § 550.30.50.); - (b) the IA or MOU is signed by the chief judge, FPD, FJC Director or (if delegated) a CO, certified at the appropriate COCP level;

-- (c) adherence to applicable statutory and/or regulatory requirements, including appropriations law.
+(Note: If it is expected to exceed the delegation authority, see: § 550.30.50.); - (b) The IA or MOU is signed by the chief judge, FPD, FJC Director or (if delegated) a CO, certified at the appropriate COCP level; - (c) There must be adherence to applicable statutory and/or regulatory requirements, including appropriations law.
 This means, for example, that the judiciary may not enter into IAs or MOUs that obligate funds from fiscal years that are before or after the current fiscal year.
-However, the IA or MOU may include yearly option periods that, if the CO exercises the option, will require the obligation of fiscal year funds available for the option period through the execution of a new order with the providing agency; - (d) At the AO, the PE must approve all IAs and MOUs.
+However, the IA or MOU may include yearly option periods that, if the CO exercises the option, will require the obligation of fiscal year funds available for the option period through the execution of a new order with the providing agency.